mongodb/mongo-powerbi-connector/testing.md

 2. Build the Connector, if necessary, following the instructions from the [Build](Build) Section.
 3. Start Power BI and ensure the Data Cache has been cleared.
 4. Choose *Get Data*
-5. Search for "mongodb" in the search box, and select the *MongoDB Atlas SQL* connector.
+5. Search for "mongodb" in the search box, and select the *MongoDB SQL Interface* connector.
 6. Connect to your local ADF.
 - The URI should be `mongodb://localhost` (unless $ADF_TEST_LOCAL_HOST differs)
 - The database is `integration_test`.